buaiscia/buaiscia.github.io/data/blog/tips/make-reusable-test-react-testing-library.md

 The logic is already in place, and the simple test steps would be:
 - render the page (component)
 - get the elements to check
-- check that the elements have the correct stlye.
+- check that the elements have the correct style.

 The next -and boring- step would be placing this test inside each page test suite, and check for the color individually.